AverageJuliet/DebianKindleUpdated/README.md

 -Enjoy!

-Open an issue in the [Issue Tracker](https://github.com/KatHamer/DebianKindle/issues) if you encounter any issues, or PM me on Reddit (u/dylanhamer13) if you need help with any of the instructions.

-Thanks for the support,

-Kat
-or send me a friend request on discord if you run into an issue somewhere averageemogirl
+Open an issue in the [Issue Tracker] or send me a friend request on discord if you run into an issue somewhere and you want faster attention on the issue. averageemogirl

-juliet (new maintainer)